kares/activerecord-bogacs/README.md

 Bogács is a village in Borsod-Abaúj-Zemplén county, Hungary.

-**WiP: do not put this on production if you do not understand the consequences!**
+**NOTE: do not put this on production if you do not understand the consequences!**

 ## Install